AOP Cru Saint Amour

 In the heart of Saint-Amour, little village with two Michelins Stars restaurants, Domaine de la Pirolette is perched at the top of a hill, facing the church.
 Full of character, the estate which dates back to 1600 inherited the name of a pretty white flower: the Pirole.
 It is one of the largest estates in Saint Amour, very well located on the appellation’s best terroirs.

-The vines are grouped around the property, enjoying the very varied soils, particularly pebbly soils with sandstone and blue stones, clay and deep altered pink granite, facing south and south-east.
+The 15 hectares of vines are grouped around the property, enjoying the very varied soils, particularly pebbly soils with sandstone and blue stones, clay and deep altered pink granite, facing south and south-east.
 The most emblematic plots are vinified separately, respecting the different areas: “Le Carjot”, “La Poulette”, “La Pirolette”….

-2013 was the first harvest since the estate was taken over by Grégory and Virginie Barbet and their co-owners.
+2013 was the first harvest since the estate was taken over by Gregory Barbet and his siters, along with their co-owners.
 It is a story of people who absolutely love wine, hence the estate’s nickname: “the passionate bunch”.
 Harvests are great fun here.
 Everyone comes together for a fabulous time.

 Indulgent nose with Gariguette strawberry, cherry and blueberry suffused with fragrances of violet, liquorice and white pepper.
 Full-bodied and juicy in the mouth.

 It would be the ideal red wine to celebrate a wedding as all these magic moments that makes life beautiful.

 15 hectares of vineyards located on the best terroirs of Saint Amour